 12) Portable Cocktail Tools Kit

-Finally, if you can’t tell from reading the rest of this post, I often find myself making drinks on vacation or at friend’s houses.
+Finally, if you can’t tell from reading the rest of this post, I often find myself making drinks at places other than my own home.

 I used to load up all of my cocktail tools in a big ziplock, and truck them to wherever I was going, inevitably losing something along the way.

 I finally picked up a second portable cocktail kit to take with me when I need to make drinks elsewhere.
 This one listed below is actually much nicer than mine, but has just about everything you could want.

 Finally, Want to Make Getting Your Cocktail Tools Easier?